 Lesley Coffin: Jen, there is a scene with your daughter, out on the street eating an ice cream cone, and that feels like a big scene because you have to mix the comedy and drama within the scene, sometimes without dialogue breaks.
 Was that a scene which felt important to developing your character?

 Jen Tullock: Absolutely.
 That scene felt like it could have ended up with several different tones, and I love the decision Hannah made regarding where it would fit into the film.
 Jackie’s kind of based on a couple of women I know, and love very much, but their primary problem is listening.
-Jackie is so afraid of quite that they can’t stop moving and acting, creating this sense of mania around them.
+Jackie is so afraid of quiet that they can’t stop moving and acting, creating this sense of mania around them.
 And that scene was important because you feel like it’s the first time Jackie was asked to really just listen to her daughter, and she has to fight herself to do that.
 Jackie hasn’t learned yet that sometimes good parenting is just about listening.

-Lesley Coffin: And Hannah, you have a scene in the theater with Mandy, but you don’t have much in terms of dialogue and the audience is really just watching your character to react.
+Lesley Coffin: And Hannah, you have a scene in the theater with Mandy, but you don’t have much in terms of dialogue and the audience is really just watching your character react.
 What was your experience filming that, especially directing yourself, and was that a case where Mandy came in to act off-screen with you?

 Hannah Pearl Utt: I did have Mandy there.
 I didn’t ask him to stay for my sides, but he offered because that’s the kind of actor he is.
 And it was his last day on set, so the scene felt like a tender goodbye for us.
 And additionally, that was the hardest day I had on set.
 I feel like I tend to bring a very calm presence to set, but I’d just been maxed out, and I had also been sick the week before.
 So I had a little meltdown, and I tried to keep that private.
 But no one noticed because they thought I was preparing for that scene.
 So I just used it, and it proved to be this wonderful release and cathartic scene.